 - The standard repayment plan requires a set loan repayment amount each month for up to 10 years.
 The monthly repayment amount is based on the total amount borrowed, with a minimum monthly payment of \$50. - Borrowers who owe \$30,000 or more may choose the extended repayment plan, and repay either a fixed annual or graduate repayment amount (subject to a \$50 monthly minimum) over no more than 25 years. - Borrowers choosing the graduated repayment plan repay a loan by making payments at two or more levels over no more than 10 years; no single payment under this plan will be more than three times greater than any other payment. - The monthly repayment under the income-contingent repayment plan is generally based on the total amount of the borrower's Direct Loans, family size and Adjusted Gross Income (AGI).
 A borrower must make payments on a loan until the loan is repaid in full or until the loan has been in repayment through the end of the income-contingent repayment period.
 As the borrowers' yearly income changes, the repayment amount may change (FFEL borrowers have an income sensitive repayment plan that works similarly to income contingent loans).
-Specific terms and conditions of income-contingent repayment are set by ED in regulation. - Under the income-based repayment plan the required monthly payment for a borrower who has a partial financial hardship is limited to no more than 15 percent (10 percent beginning July 1, 2014) of the amount by which the borrower's AGI exceeds 150 percent of the poverty guideline applicable to the borrower's family size, divided by 12.
+Specific terms and conditions of income-contingent repayment are set by ED in regulation. - Under the income-based repayment plan the required monthly payment for a borrower who has a partial financial hardship is limited to 10 percent for new borrowers on or after July 1, 2014 (for new borrowers prior to July 1, 2014, the required monthly payment is 15 percent) of the amount by which the borrower's AGI exceeds 150 percent of the poverty guideline applicable to the borrower's family size, divided by 12.
 ED determines annually whether the borrower continues to qualify for this reduced monthly payment based on the amount of the borrower's eligible loans, AGI, and poverty guidelines.
-Repayment may take longer than 10 years; after 25 years (20 years, beginning July 1, 2014), the balance of the loan may be forgiven if certain qualifying conditions are met.
+Repayment may take longer than 10 years; the balance of the loan may be forgiven if certain qualifying conditions are met after 20 years for new borrowers on or after July 1, 2014, or after 25 years for new borrowers prior to July 1, 2014. - Under the pay as you earn repayment plan, the required monthly payment for a borrower who has not borrowed prior to October 1, 2007, who has received a Direct Loan on or after October 1, 2011, and who has partial financial hardship is limited to 10 percent of the amount by which the borrower's AGI exceeds 150 percent of the poverty guideline applicable to the borrower's family size, divided by 12.
+ED determines annually whether the borrower continues to qualify for this reduced monthly payment based on the amount of the borrower's eligible loans, AGI, and poverty guidelines.
+Repayment may take longer than 10 years; after 20 years, the balance of the loan may be forgiven if certain qualifying conditions are met.